 - Editorial manager – This is the person who oversees marketing calendars and contacts people when your plan isn’t carried out as planned.

-Step 3: Brainstorm your content theme/topic ideas
+4: Brainstorm your content ideas strategically

-it comes to content marketing, investing time on content creation matters.
+When it comes to content marketing, investing time on content creation matters.